marczaku/215-trees/3-binary-search-tree/README.md

       If data found
          return node

+      If there is no subtree
+         return data not found
    endwhile

-   return data not found

 end if
 ```